-Scott Stocker is the vice president of Manufacturing and Safety for Boeing Commercial Airplanes.
+Scott Stocker is vice president of Manufacturing and Safety for Boeing Commercial Airplanes and is the chair of the Boeing Manufacturing Operations Council.
 In this role, he is responsible for ensuring the Commercial Airplanes global production system consistently operates in an aligned, integrated and effective manner.
-He also leads Commercial Airplanes’ focus on employee safety.
+He also leads Commercial Airplanes’ focus on Environment, Health and Safety, including workplace safety initiatives.
 He was named to this position in October 2021.

 He most recently was vice president of 737 Manufacturing, where he led the overall production activities for the 737 MAX and P-8 programs at the Renton, Wash. site.
 Prior to that, he served as vice president of 737 Operations & Production Initiatives, focused on integrating solutions and driving production enablers to support the 737 MAX.
 He previously served as the operations leader for the New Mid-Market Airplane (NMA) Future Production System.